merenlab/anvio/anvio/docs/artifacts/contigs-db.md

 ### Analysis on a populated contigs database

-Other essential programs that read from a contigs database and yield key information include %(anvi-estimate-genome-completeness)s, %(anvi-get-sequences-for-hmm-hits)s, %(anvi-estimate-scg-taxonomy)s.
+Other essential programs that read from a contigs database and yield key information include %(anvi-estimate-genome-completeness)s, %(anvi-get-sequences-for-hmm-hits)s, and %(anvi-estimate-scg-taxonomy)s.

-If you wish to run programs like %(anvi-cluster-contigs)s, %(anvi-estimate-metabolism)s, and %(anvi-gen-gene-level-stats-databases)s, you'll need to first use your contigs database to create a %(profile-db)s.
+If you wish to run programs like %(anvi-cluster-contigs)s, %(anvi-estimate-metabolism)s, and %(anvi-gen-gene-level-stats-databases)s, or view your database with %(anvi-interactive)s, you'll need to first use your contigs database to create a %(profile-db)s.